 We use a novel hand-matched dataset that contains bank-firm relationships in Europe, along with detailed firm and bank-specific information.
 Information about bank-firm relationships are taken from Thomson Reuters LPC's DealScan, which provides a comprehensive coverage of the European syndicated loan market.
 In contrast to the U.S., bank financing is the key funding source for firms in our sample since only very few bonds are issued in Europe (Standard&Poor's, 2010).
-The sample includes all private firms from all EU countries for which Dealscan provides loan information and our sample period spans the fiscal years 2009-2014.
+The sample includes private firms from all EU countries for which Dealscan provides significant loan information and our sample period spans the fiscal years 2009-2014.
 Consistent with the literature (e.g., Sufi, 2007), all loans are aggregated to a bank's parent company.

 We augment the data on bank-firm relationships with firm-level accounting data taken from Bureau van Dijk's Amadeus database.
-This database contains information about 19 million public and private companies from 34 countries, including all EU countries.6 Since especially non-listed firms were affected by the lending contraction in the periphery due to their lack of alternative funding sources, we restrict our sample to private firms in Europe (see Acharya, Eisert, Eufinger, and Hirsch (2015)).
+This database contains information about 19 million public and private companies from 34 countries, including all EU countries.6 Since especially non-listed firms were affected by the lending contraction in the periphery due to their lack of alternative funding sources, we restrict our sample to private firms in Europe (see Acharya et al. (2015a)).
 This allows us to evaluate whether firms that were under severe stress during the peak of the sovereign debt crisis benefited from the OMT announcement.

-Finally, we obtain information on bank as well as sovereign CDS spreads from Markit, bank equity and sovereign bond information from Datastream, bank level balance sheet data from SNL, and data on the sovereign debt holdings of banks from the European Banking Authority (EBA).
+Finally, we obtain information on bank as well as sovereign CDS spreads from Markit, sovereign bond information from Datastream, bank level balance sheet data from SNL, and data on the sovereign debt holdings of banks from the European Banking Authority (EBA).
 For banks to be included in the sample, they must act as lead arranger in the syndicated loan market during our sample period.
 We identify the lead arranger according to definitions provided by Standard & Poor's, which for the European loan market are stated in Standard & Poor's Guide to the European loan market (2010).
 Therefore, we classify a bank as a lead arranger if its role is either "mandated lead arranger", "mandated arranger", or "bookrunner".
-Moreover, the bank needs to be included in the capital exercise conducted by the EBA in June 2012, which is the closed elicitation of the banks' portfolio structure prior to the OMT announcement in July 2012.
+Moreover, the banks need to be included in the capital exercise conducted by the EBA in June 2012, which is the closed elicitation of the banks' portfolio structure prior to the OMT announcement in July 2012.

-6For a description of the process to match DealScan and Amadeus see Acharya, Eisert, Eufinger, and Hirsch (2015).
+6For a description of the process to match DealScan and Amadeus see Acharya et al. (2015a).

-3 Bank Capitalization
+3 Bank Capitalization and Liquidity

-As the OMT announcement significantly lowered spreads of sovereign bonds issued by distressed European countries, thereby increasing their prices, banks holding these assets were able to sell them with a profit and bonds in the banks' trading book, which are marked to market, increased in value.
-Both improved the banks' equity position.
+The OMT announcement significantly lowered spreads of sovereign bonds issued by distressed European countries, thereby increasing their prices.
+As a result, banks with significant holdings of these bonds experienced substantial windfall gains.
+First, bonds in the banks' trading book, which are marked-to-market, directly increased in value, thereby improving their equity position.
+Second, even though the sovereign bonds in the banks' banking book did not directly appreciate in value, as they are not marked-to-market, market participants include a value increase of these bonds in their bank valuation.
 For example, Italian-based UBI Banca states in its annual report of 2012: "The effects of the narrowing of the BTP/Bund spread entailed an improvement in the market value of debt instruments with a relative positive net impact on the fair value reserve of Euro 855 million [...]."
 Given UBI Banca's total equity of 8,608 million, this amounts to a gain of 9.9% of total equity.
-Consistent with this statement, Krishnamurthy, Nagel, and Vissing-Jorgensen (2014) and Acharya, Pierret, and Steffen (2015) document significantly positive effects on banks' equity prices after the OMT announcement.
+Consistent with this statement, Krishnamurthy et al. (2014) and Acharya et al. (2015b) document significantly positive effects on banks' equity prices after the OMT announcement.